-Most of the trail is through the dense forest where you’ll pass several towering waterfalls.
-There is a good variety in the terrain with many places along the route where you can stop for a break.
+Most of the trail is through the dense forest, where you’ll pass several towering waterfalls.
+There is a good variety in the terrain, with many places along the route where you can stop for a break.

-The landscape is very different from the hike you’ll do on day 2 of this Blue Mountains itinerary which is mostly through canyons and open spaces.
+The landscape is very different from the hike you’ll do on day 2 of this Blue Mountains itinerary, which is mostly through canyons and open spaces.

 Katoomba Falls, Echo Point, and The Three Sisters

 From here, it’s an uphill climb, but one that offers rolling views of the dense forest canopy.

-Queen Victoria Lookout: On your way up, you’ll pass the Queen Victoria Lookout Point which is one of the best places to see the Three Sisters as well as Katoomba Falls.
+Queen Victoria Lookout: On your way up, you’ll pass the Queen Victoria Lookout Point, which is one of the best places to see the Three Sisters, as well as Katoomba Falls.

 Cliff View and Lady Darley’s Lookout: After connecting with the Prince Henry Cliff Walk, you’ll reach more gorgeous lookout points, the main ones being Cliff View Lookout and Lady Darley’s Lookout.

 Three Sisters and Echo Point Lookout

 But Echo Point is arguably the most popular spot, especially for Instagrammers looking for that picture with the Three Sisters as the backdrop.

 The story goes something like this – Three sisters supposedly fell in love with three young men from another tribe.
-This was extremely forbidden and so to protect the sisters from these men, a sorcerer turned them into stone.
+This was extremely forbidden, and so to protect the sisters from these men, a sorcerer turned them into stone.

 The rocky outcrops, dubbed The Three Sisters, are now one of the biggest attractions in the Blue Mountains!

 Personally, this wasn’t my favorite place when compared to all the others I’d seen whilst getting here, so be sure to walk around a bit and find those less crowded viewpoints.

 Lunch or a drink at The Lookout Echo Point

-If you haven’t yet had anything to snack on yet, you can treat yourself to a meal at The Lookout Echo Point, which is conveniently located just a stone’s throw away from Echo Point and the bus stop.
+If you haven’t had anything to snack on yet, you can treat yourself to a meal at The Lookout Echo Point, which is conveniently located just a stone’s throw away from Echo Point and the bus stop.

 There are several take-away restaurants here – I arrived and went straight to the bar.
 There’s nothing quite like the taste of an ice-cold beer after a long and tiring hike.

-You can either walk the 2 km stretch along the Prince Henry Cliff Walk, or you can hop on the public bus which will drop you off 500 m from where you parked your car.
+You can either walk the 2 km stretch along the Prince Henry Cliff Walk, or you can hop on the public bus, which will drop you off 500 m from where you parked your car.

 To get there, drive in the direction of Cahills Lookout and stop at one of the side parking areas.
 You’ll find small rocky paths that lead through bushy shrubs.
 Continue down the short trail and take your pick of one of the most spectacular viewing points in all of the Blue Mountains.